Thinkersbluff/dgus-reloaded_klipper/README.md

 This repo was forked from [the master DGUS-RELOADED project repository](https://github.com/Desuuuu/Klipper).
 The Desuuuu repo is in-turn forked from [the master Klipper3D.org github repository.](https://github.com/Klipper3d/klipper/)

 >>**NOTE:** Desuuuu has also indicated that he intends to stop maintaining his dgus-reloaded-klipper fork, soon, so I am looking for CR6Community help to maintain and extend this fork.
-(See **How to Contribute**, below)
+(See **How to Contribute to This Project**, below)

 ## Who should __NOT__ use this firmware?
 If your goal is to run Klipper on your CR6 without using the stock T5L DWIN display hardware, **then you do not need this modified version of Klipper.**